Elizabeth Stuart (daughter of Charles I): Death

 During the move to the Isle of Wight, Elizabeth caught a cold that quickly developed into pneumonia.
 She died on 8 September 1650, at Carisbrooke Castle.

 She was buried at St. Thomas's Church, Newport, on the Isle of Wight.
 Elizabeth's grave stone was only marked with the initials "ES" for Elizabeth Stuart.

 Two hundred years later, Queen Victoria, who had settled at Osborne House nearby, commissioned a white marble sculpture of Elizabeth by the sculptor Carlo Marochetti.
 The sculpture depicts Elizabeth as a beautiful young woman, lying with her cheek on a Bible.
-The Bible is open to words from the Gospel of Matthew: "Come unto Me, all ye that labor and are heavy laden, and I will give you rest."
-Above the sculpture is a grating, indicating that Elizabeth was a prisoner; however, the bars are broken to show that the prisoner has now escaped to "a greater rest."
+The Bible is open to words from the Gospel of Matthew: "Come unto me all of you who are heavy laden and I will refresh you".
 The plaque on the sculpture reads: "To the memory of The Princess Elizabeth, daughter of King Charles I, who died at Carisbrooke Castle on 8 September 1650, and is interred beneath the chancel of this church, this monument is erected as a token of respect for her virtues and of sympathy for her misfortunes, by Victoria R., 1856."

 The concluding lines from The Death of The Princess Elizabeth in the 1866 book Lays of the English Cavaliers by John Jeremiah Daniel commemorated Victoria's actions: